 When it comes to downhill mountain biking, making sure you know how to be safe is the best place to start.
 Here are a few of our safety tips:

-Right hand break is the RIGHT brake to use most of the time.
+- Right hand brake is the RIGHT brake to use most of the time.

 Start small and work your way up to faster speeds and larger features.

 know your bike

 It's important that you choose the correct bike for the type of riding that you are doing.
 Mountain XC bikes often come up short on the following features: